Is medical marijuana legal in Texas?

 How do I qualify for a medical cannabis license?

-To qualify, a patient of any age must be a permanent resident of Texas and suffer from intractable epilepsy.
-From there, they are required to obtain two recommendations from approved physicians in the state who note that at least two FDA-approved drugs were ineffective at treating the patient.
+To qualify, a patient of any age must be a permanent resident of Texas and suffer from one of the following conditions:

 Do I need to be 18 years old to have a license?